 Who loves Dr. Seuss?
 We do!
 The Lorax is one of our most favorite books.
 My son has grown up in the birthplace of Dr. Seuss, so we are particularly excited about Read Across America every March.
 Our tie dyed coffee filter art is inspired by The Lorax written by Dr. Seuss.
-This is one of the first books we purchased for our son before he was born!
+See how you easily you can combine simple science and art for easy to do STEAM!

-Tie Dyed Coffee Filter Art Inspired Dr. Seuss
+Tie Dyed Coffee Filter Art for Dr. Seuss Science and STEAM

 Coffee Filter Art Supplies